Website disclaimer, copyright and privacy

 Disclaimer

 Citizens Advice Plymouth has tried to ensure that the information on this website is accurate.
-However, Citizens Advice Plymouth will not accept liability for any loss, damage or inconvenience arising as a consequence of any use of or the inability to use any information on this website.
+However, Citizens Advice Plymouth will not accept liability for any loss, damage or inconvenience arising because of any use of, or the inability to use any information on this website.
 Citizens Advice Plymouth endeavors to provide a service of the highest quality.
 However, we cannot guarantee that our service will be uninterrupted or error-free.
 We are not responsible for claims brought by third parties arising from your use of this website.

 Citizens Advice Plymouth assumes no responsibility for the contents of linked websites.
 The inclusion of any link should not be taken as endorsement of any kind by Citizens Advice Plymouth, of the linked website or any association with its operators.
 Further, we have no control over the availability of the linked pages.